vexABGC/2021/README.md

 If you need anything majorly changed, please open an issue

+When editing code, always `git pull` and `git push` so the code stays

 ## Wiring

-1, 2 	- Left motors
+1 - 3 	- Left motors

-3, 4 	- Right motors
+4 - 6 	- Right motors

-5	- Lift
+PNEUMATIC lift on A